madmax983/ltng-support-storybook/README.md

 Likely, you will never need to create Salesforce Pages for you Storybooks.
 (Although it is helpful if you desire to automate your visual testing - such as with Selenium)

 We have created three examples available for you, each as different tabs.

+If you would like others to access the demo pages, simply grant them on the `scene_StorybookParticipant` permission set.

 Thats it.
 See the [How to Use](#how-to-use) section for how to use the app.